Lets-Take-This-Offline/service-worker-in-webpack/blog-post.md

-### How to make a service worker work with webpack
+# How to make a service worker work with webpack

 If you've ever tried to use webpack plus a service worker outside of a framework, chances are you ended up very frustrated.
 It can seem like a service worker _just won't work_ with webpack.

 Good news!
 I'm here to tell you that that isn't so!
 A service worker can certainly work with webpack, with just a few tweaks to our webpack config.
 In this post, I'll show you all you need.

+### A minimal webpack config

 Let's start with a simple webpack config as a reference.